Blockstream/satellite/doc/bitcoin.md

 > NOTE:
 >
-> - This command supports the two most recent releases of Ubuntu LTS, Fedora, CentOS, Debian, and Raspbian.
+> - This step works with the two most recent releases of Ubuntu LTS, Fedora, Debian, and Raspbian.
 >
 > - bitcoin-satellite is a fork of bitcoin core.
 As such, it installs applications with the same name (i.e., `bitcoind`, `bitcoin-cli`, `bitcoin-qt`, and `bitcoin-tx`).
 Hence, the installation of `bitcoin-satellite` will fail if you already have bitcoin core installed.